Explore the etymology and symbolism of the constellations

 Auriga

-As they struggled, some of his seed fell to earth, and from it a boy was born, the lower part of whose body was snake-formed.
-They named him Erichthonius, because eris in Greek means “strife”, and khthon means “earth”.
-[Hyginus Fabulae 166 4].
+“As they struggled [Athena and Hephaestus], some of his seed fell to earth, and from it a boy was born, the lower part of whose body was snake-formed.
+They named him Erichthonius, because eris in Greek means “strife”, and khthon means ‘earth’”.
+[Hyginus Fabulae 166 ].

 Erichthonius represents a charioteer who invented and drove the four-horse chariot.
-Helios, the ancient Greek's sun-god, was usually depicted riding a chariot which was drawn by four horses, but without a charioteer.
+Helios, the ancient Greek’s sun-god, was usually depicted riding a chariot which was drawn by four horses, but without a charioteer.
 Indian mythology has a charioteer, Aruna, or Arun, that resembles Erichthonius in some ways.
 In the Hindu Pantheon Surya, the sun, is shown drawn by seven horses (though in earlier depictions it was four) with his charioteer, the lame Aruna, seated in front of him.
-"According to Hindu mythology, Aruna or Arun refers to the Charioteer of the Sun, including the rising Sun.
+“According to Hindu mythology, Aruna or Arun refers to the Charioteer of the Sun, including the rising Sun.
 Aruna refers to the redness of the rising Sun.
 He is believed to be a cripple (without thighs).
 This figure of the Hindu mythology has the literal meaning, in Sanskrit, of the reddish one.
-Aruna is also the name of the Hittite god of the sea" [6].
+Aruna is also the name of the Hittite god of the sea” [], the Vedic Varuna.

-"The charioteer for Sun God is Aruna.
-'Arunodayam' (Rise of Aruna) ..., the charioteer rises first as he is in the driving seat, and then comes Surya (the sun).
-This Aruna is a result of a half developed embryo" [7]
+“The charioteer for Sun God is Aruna.
+‘Arunodayam’ (Rise of Aruna) …, the charioteer rises first as he is in the driving seat, and then comes Surya (the sun).
+This Aruna is a result of a half developed embryo” [

-The word Auriga, a Latin word for a charioteer, is generally believed to be a compound of aureae (plural), 'bridles of a horse', and -iga, 'driver'.
+The word Auriga, a Latin word for a charioteer, is generally believed to be a compound of aureae (plural), ‘bridles of a horse’, and -iga, ‘driver’.
 The word Auriga might also be broken down into au-riga.
-The suffix -riga might relate to rig (from Old Norse rigga), a vehicle with one or more horses harnessed to it.
-The au- part of Auriga might just mean 'self', from Greek autos, au-tos, (Greek -tos, Latin -tus, means 'the'); 'the self'; and the -riga; might also relate to regere, meaning ruler; ruler of the self?
-The name Eric, resembles Erichthonius, and comes from Old Norse Eiríkr, derived from ei, 'ever' and ríkr, 'ruler'.
+The suffix –riga might relate to rig (from Old Norse rigga), a vehicle with one or more horses harnessed to it.
+The au– part of Auriga might just mean ‘self’, from Greek autos, au-tos, (Greek –tos, Latin -tus, means ‘the’); ‘the self’; and the –riga; might also relate to regere, meaning ruler; ‘ruler of the self’?
+The name Eric, resembles Erichthonius, and comes from Old Norse Eiríkr, derived from ei, ‘ever’ and ríkr, ‘ruler’.

 Auriga is associated with Erichthonius, and the alpha star of this constellation, Capella, is associated with Amaltheia (Amalthea) the nanny-goat, who suckled the infant Zeus.
-The stars zeta, Hoedus 1, and eta, Hoedus 11 are her Kids, which she put aside in order to suckle the baby Zeus, as a wet-nurse would do.
-The Kids, two stars in Auriga the Charioteer, were treated as a separate constellation by Manilius.
+The stars zeta, Hoedus 1, and eta, Hoedus 11 are her Kids which she put aside in order to suckle the baby Zeus, as a wet-nurse would do.
+The Kids, two stars in Auriga, were treated as a separate constellation by Manilius.
 A nanny is a person who rears children other than her own, as Amalthea raised Zeus, and Erichthonius was raised by Athena.
 When Zeus became an adult, he made a shield from the hide of this goat after she died.
-This was Zeus 'aegis' which protected him and frightened his enemies [11], it had the goulish star Algol (beta Perseus) in the center.
-The skin of Amalthea, the aegis, from Indo-European *aig- 'goat', is the goatskin shield or breastplate of Zeus, Athena was so favored by her father that she was the only god-child of Zeus allowed to wear the Aegis [12].
-In Greek the word aigis bore a dual meaning, both 'stormy' and 'goatish,' hence the close connection between goats and storms in myth [13].
-A title given to Auriga was 'The Good Shepherd'; the Good Shepherd expresses a similar meaning to 'aegis'; under the protection, guidance or patronage.
+This was Zeus ‘aegis’ which protected him and frightened his enemies [11], it had the goulish star Algol (beta Perseus) in the center.
+The skin of Amalthea, the aegis, from Indo-European *aig– ‘goat’, is the goatskin shield or breastplate of Zeus.
+Athena was so favored by her father that she was the only god-child of Zeus allowed to wear the Aegis [12].
+In Greek the word aigis bore a dual meaning, both ‘stormy’ and ‘goatish,’ hence the close connection between goats and storms in myth [13].
+A title given to Auriga was ‘The Good Shepherd’; the Good Shepherd expresses a similar meaning to ‘aegis’; under the protection, guidance or patronage.

 The snake, Erichthonius, might be the hamadryad, or king cobra, from *sem which is also the root of the Greek word for charioteer, or coach driver, Heniochus.
-The Cobra is the most feared of all poisonous snakes and its name comes from the Portuguese cobra de capello (hooded snake) A rearing cobra with a dilated hood (uraeus) was also a potent symbol of royalty in ancient Egypt [14].
+The Cobra is the most feared of all poisonous snakes and its name comes from the Portuguese cobra de capello (hooded snake).
+A rearing cobra with a dilated hood (uraeus) was also a potent symbol of royalty in ancient Egypt [14].
 Capella is the alpha star of this constellation, Latin capella is a diminutive of capa, from Late Latin cappa, hooded cloak.
-Coaches are carriages with hoods; French Cocher, the Italian Cocchiere were titles for Auriga - related to the word coach.
+Coaches are carriages with hoods; French Cocher, the Italian Cocchiere were titles for Auriga – related to the word coach.
 [Perhaps a relationship between Hoedus, the Latin traditional name for haedi, kid goats, and hood?]

 "The windblown clouds, supposedly, are skittish goats.
 But language is itself capricious: the supposed goat in 'caprice' was originally a hedgehog.
 The word is from the Italian capo, head, and riccio, hedgehog, and originally meant 'horror', in which the hair is said to stand erect like spines. ... capricious could translate as 'curly-headed'.
 Clouds, although not capricious in the hedgehog sense, are often metaphorically perceived as hair, just as the sea is [Charles Earle Funk, Thereby Hangs a Tale].

 There is a similarity between the name of the Greek title, Eniochos, for this constellation, Latin Heniochus, and the name Enoch (Hebrew hanokh, translated to the Greek Henoch).
-The city on the Euphrates, Uruk (Biblical Erech, Eresh, now Warka) "was recognized at once by Sayce, and many others, as identical with the Biblical word, Enoch" [15].
-The theory that the modern name of Iraq could be possibly derived from the name Uruk is not proven [16].
-Erech resembles Erichthonius.
+The city on the Euphrates, Uruk (Biblical Erech, Eresh, now Warka) “was recognized at once by Sayce, and many others, as identical with the Biblical word, Enoch” [15].
+“The theory that the modern name of Iraq could be possibly derived from the name Uruk is not proven” [16].
+Erechresembles Erichthonius.
 There are some parallels between these characters: Both Erichthonius and Enoch inherited cities already built.
-Cain built Enoch and named after his son Enoch (Genesis 4:17), which is identified with Uruk or Erech.
+Cain built Enoch and named it after his son Enoch (Genesis 4:17), which is identified with Uruk or Erech.
 Uruk has sanctuaries of the goddess Inanna, who is also called Nana or Eanna; this constellation has a nanny-goat Amalthea, Capella.
-"Enoch walked with God" and lived 365 years; the Charioteer, Aruna, travels with the sun 365 days a year.
+“Enoch walked with God” and lived 365 years; the Charioteer, Aruna, travels with the sun 365 days a year.

 The astrological influences of the constellation given by Manilius: